 |Production start date||2010|

-The Omolon hub, formed in 2009, is an important asset in Polymetal’s portfolio of operations.
-As one of the most fully realized hub concepts in our portfolio today, Omolon comprises of the Kubaka processing plant, five operating mines: Tsokol, Birkachan, Olcha, Oroch, Sopka, and several near-mine development projects with high-grade open-pittable reserves and significant long-term potential.
-All parts of the hub are centred around the 850 Ktpa Kubaka CIP plant, which serves as a centralized processing facility for operating mines in the area and future near-mine feedstock.
+The Omolon hub, formed in 2009, is one of the most fully realized hub concepts in our portfolio today.
+The hub comprises of the Kubaka processing plant, three operating mines - Tsokol, Birkachan, Burgali as well as several near-mine development projects with high-grade open-pittable reserves and significant long-term potential.
+All parts of the hub are centred around the 850 Ktpa Kubaka CIP plant, which serves as the processing facility for operating mines in the area and future near-mine feedstock.
+In addition, the Company operates a 1 Mtpa seasonal heap leaching circuit at the Birkachan mine.

 The history of the Omolon hub starts with the Kubaka deposit, which was first discovered in 1979.
 The Kubaka processing plant was built in the early 1990’s, and between 1996 and 2006, Kubaka was the largest gold producer in Russia, until the plant was put on care and maintenance due to the depletion of reserves at the deposit.